phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Debugging
 #### check-tests  [Test]
-This option will perform a check on one or more test profiles to determine if there have been any vendor changes to the filename, filesize, url location, md5 and sha256 checksums.
+This option will perform a check on one or more test profiles to determine if there have been any vendor changes to the filename, filesize, URL location, MD5 and SHA256 checksums.

 #### diagnostics
 This option will print information that is useful to developers when debugging problems with the Phoronix Test Suite and/or test profiles and test suites.

 #### dump-file-info
-This option will dump the MD5 / SHA256 hashes and file size for a given file.
+This option will dump the MD5 / SHA256 checksums and file size for a given file.

 #### dump-openbenchmarking-indexes
 This option is used for dumping the parsed output of OpenBenchmarking.org index files (metadata).